ecological-cities/biodivercity/index.md

 chosen animal groups (e.g., taxa such as birds, butterflies, odonates, amphibians, etc.).
 The key features include:

 - Step-by-step protocols for random point sampling of an animal group within areas of interest
 - Generate data summaries of the animals surveyed, at multiple levels of granularity (e.g., areas, periods, animal groups, species)
 - Download and process landscape data within areas of interest (e.g., remotely sensed data, OpenStreetMap data, manually mapped data)
--   Build predictive models to assess local (*Alpha*), community (*Beta*) and total (*Gamma*) diversity for an animal group
+- Build predictive models to assess local (*Alpha*), community (*Beta*) and total (*Gamma*) diversity for an animal group (currently available only for *Alpha* diversity)
 - Use models to make pixel-based spatial predictions across new areas and time periods
 - Convert vector data generated from future design scenarios into formats suitable for model predictions
 - Summarise spatial predictions to benchmark and compare biodiversity ‘performance’ between planning units across the city

 <br>